zulip/zulip/docs/development/using.md

     reloaded automatically.
   * For Jinja2 backend templates (`templates/*`), you'll need to reload the browser window to see your changes.
-* Any JavaScript exceptions encountered while using the webapp in a development environment will be displayed as a large notice, so you don't need to watch the JavaScript console for exceptions.
+* Any JavaScript exceptions encountered while using the web app in a development environment will be displayed as a large notice, so you don't need to watch the JavaScript console for exceptions.
 * Both Chrome and Firefox have great debuggers, inspectors, and